ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 1. Submit a set of Transactions to the L2.
 2. Wait for the L2 to finalize the Transactions using transaction confirmation notifications as finalization confirmations.
 3. Query the L2 for a Transaction ID from the set of finalized test transactions.
-4. For a given Transaction ID, retrieve the Transaction ID, Transaction Fee, Transaction Fee components (Base Fee, Execution Fee, and Priority Fee), and Transaction Fee Refund (if applicable).
+4. For a given Transaction ID, retrieve the Transaction ID, Transaction Fee, Transaction Fee components (Execution Fee, Data Fee, and Priority Fee), and Transaction Fee Refund (if applicable).
 5. Verify that the retrieved Transaction Fee, Transaction Fee components, and Transaction Fee Refund (if applicable) match the values recorded in the transaction confirmations.
 6. Repeat steps 3. through 5. for each Transaction ID in the set of test transactions at random time intervals during the test for the entire test transaction set.